2003 Houston Astros season: Oswalt—Munro—Saarloos—Lidge—Dotel—Wagner combined no-hitter

+Rest of June

 Oswalt missed time following that start in The Bronx, and was out of action until 26 days later on July 7, when he surrendered one run in six innings to lead a 7–1 victory over the Cincinnati Reds.

 Inserted as a pinch hitter for his first major league plate appearance on June 27, Dave Matranga connected for a home run off Joaquin Benoit in the fifth inning, which tied the game with the Texas Rangers at 4-4.
 However, Texas later rallied to win this contest, 10–7.
 Matranga became the first Astros player to hit a home run in his first major league plate appearance since pitcher José Sosa connected off Danny Frisella of the San Diego Padres on July 30, 1975, at the Astrodome.
 The next Astros player to accomplish this feat was Charlton Jimerson on September 4, 2006, also as pinch hitter, whose drive ended a perfect game bid by Cole Hamels after 5 2/3 innings.

 July

 Highlighting a six-run first inning on July 9, shortstop Adam Everett hit his first career grand slam to lead a 12–2 rout of the Cincinnati Reds at Minute Maid Park.
 Everett also set a career-high 4 RBI on that first-inning swing.
 Lance Berkman and Hidalgo hit consecutive home runs for Houston, while Gregg Zaun had another.
 Biggio and Hidalgo collected three hits apiece to lead the Astros.
 Ken Griffey Jr. connected for his 478th career home run for Cincinnati.

 On July 10, Biggio extended his club record with his 500th career double.
+Biggio became the 40th major leaguer to reach 500 doubles.
+During this contest, the Astros exploded for a club-record nine runs during the first inning to topple Cincinnati, 9–2.
+Geoff Blum registered two safeties and two RBI during that momentous first frame.
+Richard Hidalgo tallied 4 RBI.
+The triumph expanded the Spacemen's lead to two games in the Central while they sat five games above .500.

+Jeff Bagwell's 400th home run

 In another contest versus Cincinnati on July 20, Bagwell hit two home runs for the 400th of his career off Danny Graves, becoming the 35th player in MLB history to do so.
-Bagwell's drive was the highest milestone home hit by an Astros player since Eddie Mathews on July 14, 1967, who connected for his 500th home run at Candlestick Park.
+The leader in club history since April 21, 1999, Bagwell continued to add to his record.
+His drive became the highest milestone home hit by an Astros player since Eddie Mathews on July 14, 1967, who connected for his 500th home run at Candlestick Park.